isiahmeadows/mithril.js/design/vnodes.md

     - `options.afterMove()` - Optionally called after the move transition finishes.
     - `child` is a child DOM vnode to update.
     - `options.afterIn`, `options.afterOut`, and `options.afterMove` are awaited to propagate errors accordingly.
+- `m.whenReady(callback, ...children)`, `m.whenLayout(callback, ...children)`, `m.whenRemoved(callback, ...children)`, and `m.whenLayoutRemoved(callback, ...children)` exist and delegate to state vnodes with those relevant children.
+- Note: none of these strictly correspond one-to-one with specific vnode types, and may be optimized to something with equivalent semantics.

 ### JSX